How do I Choose my SEO tags?

 For our pet sitting example, a permalink for their dog page may be: www.WeLovePets.com/YourTown-dog-sitting

-*Please note: Dashes are used to separate words at the end of a permalink.
+Note: Dashes are used to separate words in the permalink.

 (Click to enlarge)

-While it is still best to include at least 1 word of your keyword phrase in your post title, this customization ability gives you some creative freedom to have a catchy post title while still having the important-for-SEO permalink.
+While it is still best to include at least 1 or 2 words of your keyword phrase in your post title, this customization ability gives you some creative freedom to have a catchy post title while still having the important-for-SEO permalink.
 To customize your permalink in WordPress, click on the Edit button in the area beneath your page or post title.

 Smart SEO tagging requires you to think like your customer, and then insert those popular terms into the SEO fields on your website.
 In a lot of ways, creating an effective SEO strategy is like playing a game of Family Feud.
 Your job is to determine what the survey says.